FN-Children-Games/Glyphs/README.md

 Gameplay: (Average Scene Layout)
-- The Scene will be made of 24 Syllabic glyphs in a Grid layout
+- The Scene will contain of 23 Syllabic glyphs in a Grid layout group.
-- 5 of the 24 letters will be the correct answer the Remainer will be incorrect.
+- 5 of the 23 glyphs will be the correct answer the Remainer will be incorrect.
-- When the correct letter is pressed it should be highlighted.
+- When the correct glyph is pressed it should be highlighted.
-- when the correct letter is pressed audio of the glyph will play the associated sound.
+- when the correct glyph is pressed audio of the glyph will play the associated sound.
 - Counter Tracking remaining correct glyphs correct.
 - When All 5 are selected correctly and highlighted move to the next Syllabic glyph